ustwo/bdd-crossplatform-apps/docs/testing_codebase_comments.md

-We go in here through some of the choices we've made after a few BDD projects under our belt.
+We go here through some of the code choices that we've made after a few BDD projects under our belt.
 Hardly any of them are something that you can blindly apply to your project.
 They are trade-offs based on our needs and those of our clients.

+Please don't forget to read the [technical overview](overview.md).

 ## Custom world

-It acts as a bit of a page object for the app itself, the custom world allows to have high level helpers in the step definitions ([Cucumber docs](https://github.com/cucumber/cucumber/wiki/A-Whole-New-World) for more info), helping keeping them simple and easier to read.
+The custom world acts as a page object for the app itself, allowing access to high level helpers in the step definitions (see [Cucumber docs](https://github.com/cucumber/cucumber/wiki/A-Whole-New-World) for more info).
+This helps keeping them simple and easy to read.

 ## All calls to the driver wrapped up in POs